-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Cesarean deliveries Rate compared to state - lower rate is better The number of nulliparous women with a term, singleton baby in a vertex position delivered by cesarean delivery at a given location, during the measurement year, i.e., the number of cesarean deliveries among women giving birth for the first time with a single fetus that is at 37 or more weeks of gestation and head down.
-The total number of deliveries among women giving birth for the first time to a single fetus that is at 37 or more weeks of gestation, at a given location, during the measurement year.
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population Measurement Period Data Source / Measure Steward Taking diabetes medications as directed Comparison of rate to statewide rate - higher rate is better This measure focuses on patient adherence to prescribed diabetes medications by considering the number of days the patient had access to at least one drug in the diabetes medications class based on the prescription fill date and the days of supply.
+The proportion of days covered (PDC) rate must be at least 80 percent to meet the numerator.
+Eligible adults are described as: Adults age 18 or older with at least two filled prescriptions for diabetes medications during the measurement year.
 Jan.
-2016 - Dec.
-2016 JCAHO Patient Experience in a Doctor's Offi ce: Getting timely appointments, care and information at the doctor's office Rate compared to state - higher rate is better The number of "Always" answers given to the three Clinician and Group Consumer Assessment of Healthcare Providers and Systems (CG-CAHPS) survey questions included in this composite measure: When you made an appointment for a checkup or routine care with this provider, how often did you get an appointment as soon as you needed?
-When you contacted this provider's office during regular office hours, how often did you get an answer to your medical question that same day?
-When you contacted this office to get an appointment for care you needed right away, how often did you get an appointment as soon as you needed?
+2018 - Dec.
+2018 Washington Health Alliance database / PQA Taking hypertension medications as directed Comparison of rate to statewide rate - higher rate is better This measure focuses on patient adherence to prescribed hypertension (high blood pressure) medications by considering the number of days the patient had access to at least one drug in the RAS Antagonist medications class based on the prescription fill date and the days of supply.
+The PDC rate must be at least 80 percent to meet the numerator.
+Eligible adults are described as: Adults age 18 or older with at least two filled prescriptions for hypertension medications during the measurement year.
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / PQA Patient experience in a doctor's off fice: Getting timely appointments, care and information at the doctor's office Rate compared to state - higher rate is better The number of "always" answers given to the three Clinician and Group Consumer Assessment of Healthcare Providers and Systems (CG-CAHPS) survey questions included in this composite measure: when you made an appointment for a checkup or routine care with this provider, how often did you get an appointment as soon as you needed? when you contacted this provider's office during regular office hours, how often did you get an answer to your medical question that same day?
 The total number of answers collected for all three of the CG-CAHPS survey questions for this measure.
 Results are case-mix adjusted for age, education, gender, and self-reported health status.
 Results must reach at least 0.7 reliability for public reporting.
-Survey was in the field 4 th Qtr.
-2017 and results released 1 st Qtr.
-2018.
-Washington Health Alliance Patient Experience Survey AHRQ-CG-CAHPS
+Jul.
+2016 - Jun.
+2017 Washington Health Alliance Patient Experience Survey / AHRQ-CG-CAHPS